 Going Goa alone does not mean that you just remain to yourself and don’t talk with anybody around.
 This would be the option where you can even take people out to see the city around.

 Sometimes even if you are not willing to go around on the bus.
 If any of the hostel’s people have rented a scooter then they also can drop you around.
 Quick and Easy.

-From Interacting with the people to sharing unheard stories that’s where the thrill resides in going Goa alone.
+From Interacting with the people to sharing unheard stories that’s where the thrill resides in the Solo trip to Goa.

 How can you find Volunteering opportunities in Goa?

 This is something you need to make an effort to find from your end.

 You have to message & mail the hostels, actually a bunch of hostels.
 Then you will receive a few replies and only a handful of them have an opportunity and you choose amongst the ones.
 That’s how it goes.
 The tasks and responsibilities will be assigned to you, just give your best and have fun.

 How is it like to eat the same thing that you can find in your home city?

 Trying the local homemade food would bring excitement.
 In Goa, you can easily find local restaurants that will offer mouth-watering dishes.

 Now here’s the point, You cannot take the food lightly.
 Just remember that this article has been focusing on one long month and you don’t want to come back home in a week right!